 On the 7th February 2017 I attended the Sofitel hotel at London Heathrow for the UK launch of the Oticon Opn 2 and 3.
 The 1st talk introduced two testimonials by people that have been using the Opn1 which was launched last spring.
 The testimonials stated a significant improvement in the ability to hear speech in noise.
 These testimonials are of course always going to work in favour of the product but I must say that for me the Oticon Opn1 has proven itself to be a fantastic product with very positive feedback from patients.

 Oticon then proceeded to divulge in the technical side of how the Opn technology works.
 They talked about Opn Sound Navigator which is the algorithm that is designed to preserve speech from all directions whilst minimising noise.
 Oticon seem very keen to avoid the use of the word ‘directionality’ when referring to the Opn hearing aid.
-I suspect that this is due to their aggressive marketing campaign against the use of beamforming technology which is utilised by Phonak and Sivantos.
-The way they describe their Opn Sound Navigator technology sounds awfully familiar to adaptive directionality.
-Even still, whatever it is that is going on inside the Opn hearing aid it seems to be striking the right chords with patients and wearers all over the country as feedback was resoundingly positive.
+However, the way they describe their Opn Sound Navigator technology sounds awfully familiar to multi channel adaptive directionality (MCAD).

 Next on the agenda was the difference between the Opn1, Opn2, and Opn3.
 They have moved away from the use of the term premium, advanced, and standard and now just have a dot system: three dots for the best, two intermediate, and one dot for the worst.
 They said they made the differentiation more vague intentionally but I’m not sure to what purpose.
 For me, it makes providing an educated recommendation to my patients on appropriate technology more difficult because I need to remember exactly what features are restricted.
 However, for the purpose of this article I was able to roughly gauge what is lost as we move down the technology levels: